qnngroup/qnngds/docs/src/contributing/setup.rst

   commit directly to master.

-* When you're ready to make changes to the source code, make sure you create a new branch of the git.
-To do so, open a terminal and execute:
+* When you're ready to make changes to the source code, make sure you create a new git branch.
+To do so, open a terminal at the repository root or any subdirectory and execute:

   .. code-block:: bash